Tommy813-lab/Tommy813-lab/README.md

 </td>
 <td>

-- 4 production-grade projects (and counting)
+- 4 productionproduction-grade projects (and counting)
 - Real infrastructure, not tutorials
 - Security-first architecture
 - IaC for everything